dlh2so4/TrafficSignClassifier/README.md

 | 0%					| 17      							|

-For the first image, the model is relatively sure that this is a General caution sign (probability of 100%), and the image does contain a General caution sign.
+For the second image, the model is sure that this is a No entry sign (probability of 100%), and the image does contain a No entry sign.
 The top five soft max probabilities were

 | Probability 			|     Prediction								|
 |:---------------------:|:---------------------------------------------:|